Shaheer4636/linux-admin/Readme.md

 This repo is related to my learning of linux admin stuff.
 I will post my learning along with the notes here in this repo and maybe youtube videos as well if I get time to create them.
+Work material and understanding taken from linuxtrainingacademy